-Other flexible work arrangements must be reviewed on at least an annual basis to make sure they reflect current or changing circumstances.
-A new agreement is to be implemented following the review.
+Other flexible work arrangements must be renewed on at least an annual basis to make sure they reflect current or changing circumstances.
+A new agreement is to be implemented every twelve months as a minimum.

-All flexible work arrangements agreements cease if there are variations to the original agreement, on transfer or appointment to another position or work location, or where a new agreement has not been negotiated prior to the 12 month expiry.
-It is the responsibility of the employee to initiate a review of the flexible work arrangement by submitting a new application at the expiry.
+new agreement has not been negotiated prior to the 12 month expiry.
+It is the responsibility of the employee to initiate a renewal of the flexible work arrangement by submitting a new application at the expiry.